 The Tower District has numerous alleys, which are another street network element.
-They provide vehicle access to properties, which avoids street-facing driveways that diminish pedestrian comfort and safety along streetside sidewalks.
-Alleys also serve as service and loading areas that might otherwise face streets, and they can provide direct access to accessory dwelling units.
+They provide vehicle access to the rear of properties.
+One neighborhood advantage to having alleyways is the potential to not have street-facing driveways that diminish pedestrian comfort and safety along streetside sidewalks.
+Alleys also provide the area needed for service access and loading that might otherwise occur on the street at the front of the property, and they can provide direct access to accessory dwelling units when located in the backyard.